-why should the front door get all the attentions-

 You can see my Christmas bells below minus the ribbon and garland.
 I switched them out for a larger bell.

 We updated our door hardware a few years ago, but the door hardware looks a bit “rough” from my painting project.

 I explained here why I did not remove the front door from the hinges when I painted it.

 I bought a door knocker for this side of the door because I thought it would look great against the white door.
 I tried to explain to my husband why it would be fun to add a door knocker to the back of the door, but when I said, “because no one expects it” he just kind of made that face.

 And, then I remembered he is a man and will likely not notice the door knocker. #wink Please weigh in on the comments.

-What I love about these ideas is they are flexible during the seasons and holidays, but why not add a little color or bling to the other side of the front door?
+These ideas are flexible during the seasons and holidays, but why not add a little color or bling to the other side of the front door?

-Thank you for stopping by and if you have any ideas please leave in the comments.
+Thank you for stopping by and if you have any ideas please leave them in the comments.

 If you look in the background you will notice we updated these but forgot to change the ones on the front door.
 Oops